coldfrontlabs/flexslider/README.txt

 Usage
 ======

-No matter how you want to use Flex Slider (with fields, views or views slideshow) you need to define "option sets" to tell Flex Slider how you want it to display.
+No matter how you want to use FlexSlider (with fields, views or views slideshow) you need to define "option sets" to tell FlexSlider how you want it to display.

 Go to admin/config/media/flexslider

 From there you can edit the default option set and define new ones.
-These will be listed as options in the various forms where you setup Flex Slider to display.
+These will be listed as options in the various forms where you setup FlexSlider to display.

 Debugging
 ---------